-Best Acoustic Guitars for Beginners (Updated September 2023)
+Best Acoustic Guitars for Beginners (Updated September 2024)

-Published on 28 September 2023
+Published on 27 September 2024

-Friends, welcome to our blog on the Best Acoustic Guitars for Beginners!
+Friends, welcome to my blog on the Best Acoustic Guitars for Beginners!
 When embarking on the journey towards becoming a guitarist, the question of whether to begin on an electric or an acoustic guitar is the first big decision you’ll need to make.

 It’s not a simple choice, either: both have pros and cons relative to your experience and expectations of guitars and guitar music.

 Choosing an acoustic guitar generally means you can be self-sufficient.
-You don’t need to pay for an amplifier, cables and the rest of that.
+You don’t need to pay for an amplifier, cables and all the rest of that.
 If you just want to grab a guitar, sit on your couch and strum some songs, an acoustic guitar sounds like a good shout for you!

 Anyway, here are a selection of seven excellent acoustic guitars that will not cost the earth.
 These have been picked because they are both great to learn on and are fantastic value.